5 Reasons Why Flea Market Vendors Fail

 Our flea market definitely brings in the crowds (nearly 10,000 - 15,000 shoppers come to the Shipshewana Flea Market per week).
-So why are some businesses so successful and why do the others fail?
+So why do some flea market vendors succeed and why do others fail?

 I know the feeling.
-You have a product that at the beginning of your business was selling really well.
-Or maybe it's a product that you hand-make yourself and you just really are in love with it.
+You have a product that, at the beginning of your business, was selling really well.
+Or maybe it's a product you made by hand and absolutely love.
 However, lately, it hasn't been doing so hot.
-If you expect all of your sales to stay consistent over time and you aren't paying attention to current trends, your flea market business will fail.
+If you expect all your sales to stay consistent over time and you aren't paying attention to what currently sells at flea markets, your business will fail.

-One of the best ways to adapt your products is simply by listening to your customers.
-Is there a particular product they keep asking you for that you don't have yet?
+One of the best ways to adapt your merchandise is simply listening to your customers.
+Is there a particular item they keep asking you for that you don't have?

 I get it.
 First impressions are everything.
-However, judging an entire market based off of a single day of sales, is a bad choice.
+However, judging an entire market based on a single day’s worth of sales is a bad choice.

-Most markets, especially here in Shipshewana, have good and bad days depending on the weather, the time of month, holidays and various other factors.
-Vendors who succeed at selling at flea markets take the time to get to know the area's customers including their wants and needs.
-Then, they adapt their product or selling strategy accordingly.
+Most markets, especially here in Shipshewana, have good and bad days depending on the weather, the time of month, holidays, and various other factors.
+Vendors who succeed at selling at flea markets take the time to get to know the area's customers.
+Then, they adapt their flea market merchandise or selling strategy accordingly.

-Rick Hundt, owner of Hundt No More Antiques & Collectibles and Shipshewana Flea Market vendor since 2016, almost gave up when he first started selling in Shipshewana.
-However, the other vendors and the market management encouraged him to stay past Memorial Day.
+Rick Hundt, owner of Hundt No More Antiques & Collectibles and a Shipshewana Flea Market vendor since 2016, almost gave up when he first started selling here.
+However, the other vendors and the market management encouraged him to stay until Memorial Day.
 So he did.
-He also decided he needed to switch up the items he was selling in order to fit the customers who were shopping.
-He began offering more shabby-chic and repurposed furntiure.
-Well, come July, Rick was doing enough business in Shipshewana that he could stop doing additional weekend shows to supplement the Tuesday / Wednesday market.
+He also decided to switch up the items he sold to fit the customers.
+He began offering more shabby-chic and repurposed furniture.
+Well, come July, Rick was doing enough business in Shipshewana that he could stop doing additional weekend shows to supplement the Tuesday and Wednesday market.
 You can read more about Rick's story in our vendor case study.

-There's hardly anything worse than going to set up at a market without having any idea of what it is like.
+There's hardly anything worse than going to set up at a market without having a clue of what it is like.
 Make sure you do your homework before starting to sell.

 For example, consider asking these 5 questions before selling at a flea market.
-You can also scout the market by going and taking notes on what kinds of products are being sold, typical prices and average customer demographics.
-Also take note of traffic flow patterns to determine where you may want to set up.
-Once you've made the decision to try out selling at the market, go ahead and reserve a spot if possible and pay for it in advnace.
-This will maximize your chance of getting the spot you want.
+You can also scout the market by taking notes on what kinds of products are being sold, typical prices, and average customer demographics.
+Also, take note of traffic flow patterns to determine where you may want your booth.
+Once you've decided to try out selling at the market, go ahead and reserve a spot if possible and pay for it in advance.
+This will maximize your chance of getting the location you want.

-After you've done your research about the venue, it's time to start making a packing list.
+After doing your research about the venue, it's time to make a packing list.
 Some things to consider bringing are:

 - Pop-up shelter

-- Essentials (pens, tags, tape, paper towel, notebook, price stickers, saftey pins, bungee cords, wet wipes, hand sanitizer, scissors, calculator, business cards, sunscreen, bug spray, aspirin, water)
+- Essentials (pens, tags, tape, paper towel, notebook, price stickers, safety pins, bungee cords, wet wipes, hand sanitizer, scissors, calculator, business cards, sunscreen, bug spray, aspirin, water)

 - Mirror (if you're selling apparel)